prithvi-diwanji/Sanskrit-NLP-Learning/README.md

 This repository documents my learning journey in combining Sanskrit with Natural Language Processing (NLP).
 I am currently pursuing an MA in Sanskrit and exploring the computational modeling of Sanskrit texts through annotation, glossing, and structured data.

+I have also completed introductory training in Python and basic NLP tools through coursework at Deccan College.
+This repository includes not only Sanskrit linguistic data, but also experiments and scripts reflecting that training — such as basic tokenization, tagging, and structural modeling of Sanskrit text.

 ---

 ## 📂 Folder Overview